textpattern/textpattern.github.io/tags/file-download-link.md

 ## Attributes

-Tag will accept the following attributes (*case-sensitive*):
+Tag will accept the following attributes (**case-sensitive**):

 * @filename="text"@
 Specifies which file to display by its @filename@ as shown on the "Files administration panel":../administration/files-panel.
 * @id="integer"@
-Specifies the @id@, assigned at upload of the file, to display.
+Specifies the `id`, assigned at upload of the file, to display.
 Can be found on the "Files administration panel":../administration/files-panel.

-p(alert-block information).
-Note: @id@ takes precedence over @filename@.
+Note: `id` takes precedence over `filename`.
 If neither is defined and the tag is not used within the context of a file, nothing is returned.
+{: .alert-block .information}

 ## Examples